-The Committee on the Judiciary, to whom was referred the bill (H.R.
-4059) to amend title 28 of the United States Code relating to actions for infringements of copyrights by the United States, having considered the same, report favorably thereon with amendments and recommend that the bill do pass.
+The Committee on the Judiciary, to which was referred the bill (H.R.
+4059) to amend title 28 of the United States Code relating to actions for infringements of copyrights by the United States, having considered the same, reports favorably thereon with amendments and recommends that the bill, as amended, do pass.